Ovary: History

 Nicolas Steno in 1667 hypothesized that the ovaries of mammals are analogous to the ovaries of birds, and thus they too contain eggs (rather than the "female semen").
-In 1675 he described the ovaries of various animals, and hypothesized that she-mules are infertile because their ovaries do not produce eggs.
+In 1675, he described the ovaries of various animals and hypothesized that she-mules are infertile because their ovaries do not produce eggs.
 De Graaf made a full-length study of the female reproductive system.
 He thought the whole follicle was an egg, and proved it by cooking and eating the liquid inside follicles and noting that it had the same color, taste, and consistency as cooked egg-white.
 He stated that the number of corpus luteum is the same as the number of fetuses, and it only occurs after coitus (he was observing rabbits, who have induced ovulation).
 He also thought the corpus luteum is the scar tissue left behind after the egg is shed from the ovary.
-He observed that the corpus luteum is yellow in cows, red in sheep red, and ashen in others.
+He observed that the corpus luteum is yellow in cows, red in sheep, and ashen in others.
 Drelincourt in 1685 suggested that the follicle is not the egg, and that the true egg is much smaller, and within the follicle.
 Malpighi speculated that the follicle never leaves the ovary, but remains within.
 The true egg is much smaller and within the follicle, and leaves the ovary.
 He also coined the word "corpus luteum" [Latin for "yellow body"] because he worked with the cow's ovaries, in which the corpus luteum is yellow.
-Boerhaave clearly stated the currently accepted theory that the ovum escapes from the ovary, leaving a scar tissue of corpus luteum, and pass down the fallopian tube, be fertilized by a sperm within the tube, then enters the uterus.
+Boerhaave clearly stated the currently accepted theory that the ovum escapes from the ovary, leaving scar tissue of the corpus luteum, and passes down the fallopian tube, is fertilized by a sperm within the tube, then enters the uterus.

 There was a controversy during the period about how reproduction works.
 Some like Harvey agreed with Aristotle that the ovaries are unimportant.
 Some like Wharton, Descartes, and Le Grand, agreed with Galen that the ovaries produced female semen that mixes with male semen to produce an embryo.
-The new "ovism" school like Steno and de Graaf thought the ovaries in mammals worked like the ovaries in birds: The entire follicle is an egg.
+The new "ovism" school, like Steno and de Graaf, thought the ovaries in mammals worked like the ovaries in birds: The entire follicle is an egg.
 The egg is fertilized in the ovary.
 Only fertilized eggs can leave the ovary.
 The new "animalculism" school believed only the sperm contained the generative principle.

 John Huner experimentally removed one ovary from a sow and compared her with a sow with two ovaries.
-He noted that the half-spayed sow became infertile after producing 76 piglets, but still continued to go into estrus.
-The other sow produced 162 piglets, thus he proposed that each ovary could produce a fixed number of offsprings.
+He noted that the half-spayed sow became infertile after producing 76 piglets, but continued to go into estrus.
+The other sow produced 162 piglets; thus, he proposed that each ovary could produce a fixed number of offspring.
 Percival Pott reported in 1775 that he removed two herniated ovaries from a woman, after which she became thinner, lost her large breasts, and ceased menstruation.
-This was the first accurate description of the effect of ovarectomy in humans.
+This was the first accurate description of the effect of ovariectomy in humans.
 In 1827, von Baer first described and illustrated the mammalian egg within the follicle.